drwpow/pow.rs/src/pages/blog/bazel-is-incompatible-with-javascript.md

 ## Problem 2: What we have is a failure to communicate

-If typing out lists of filenames doesn't sound that bad to you, I've got even worse news: _you can’t run npm CLIs._ That’s right.
-All your favorite npm tools? _Poof._ Gone.
+If typing out lists of filenames doesn't sound that bad to you, I've got even worse news: _you can’t run npm executables._ That’s right.
+All your favorite npm CLIs? _Poof._ Gone.

 Let's say you have an existing Rollup build you want to Bazelify.
 You describe all your inputs and outputs, but… how do you run `rollup -c`?
 You can’t!